The Unofficial Wyoming Wind Speed Guide

-Living in Wyoming, we all know it is windy, but when you hear a weather report saying wind gust up to 75 mph, what does that really mean?
+Living in Wyoming, we all know it is windy, but when you hear a weather report saying wind gusts up to 75 mph, what does that really mean?
 Can a 75mph gust knock you off your feet?
-Can it flip a semi truck?
+Can it flip a semi-truck?
 Will it cause small dogs to fly?

 The Wyoming Wind Scale